PrinzEugn/Creating-Artificial-GIS-Data-Guide/ArtificialGISDataGuide.md

 Wow.
 Just wow.
 It's... definitely shapes.

 We also need to do a little bit of setup for later mapping, by giving the polygons ID numbers.
-Note the indexing syntax of the SpatialPolygonsDataFrame is a little weird, you have to access the data "slot" with the *@\* symbol.
+Note the indexing syntax of the SpatialPolygonsDataFrame object is a little weird, you have to access the data "slot" with the *@\* symbol.
 From there, it indexes like any other dataframe in R with the *$\* symbol.

 ``` r
 #create id field for merging later, needs to be 0-11